4 ways around a debt ceiling crisis — and why they might not work

 Still, even if the 14th Amendment or the platinum coin could avoid debt default, that doesn't mean they'd stave off the economic problems that would come with default, explains Mark Zandi, chief economist at Moody's Analytics.

-"So you own a ten year bond — you wanna make sure you're getting paid in a timely way for ten years," he said.
+"So you own a 10-year bond — you wanna make sure you're getting paid in a timely way for 10 years," he said.
 "And you're watching this these machinations, gimmicks and legal challenges.
-And you're saying to yourself, 'There's a pretty good chance I'm not going to get paid at some point in the next ten years.
-Therefore, you got to pay me more to take this risk or I'm just out of here.'"
+And you're saying to yourself, 'There's a pretty good chance I'm not going to get paid at some point in the next 10 years.
+Therefore, you got to pay me more to take this risk or I'm just out of here.' "

 For now, Biden and congressional Republicans say they aren't budging.
 In reality, there's only one surefire way to avoid a crisis — some form of bipartisan compromise — and several other maybe, who-knows, cross-your-fingers paths that miiiight work...or might simply lead to economic turmoil.